wjszxli/AiAllSupport/public/doc/use.md

 - **Multi-turn Conversations**: Engage in continuous dialogue with AI for a smooth experience.

+- **Floating Chat Button**: A floating chat button appears in the bottom-right corner of webpages, allowing you to quickly start AI conversations.
+If you don't need this feature, you can disable "Show floating chat button" in the extension settings under the "Interface" tab.

 - **Real-time AI Responses**: Supports streaming responses for better interaction efficiency.

   ![output](https://files.mdnice.com/user/14956/cbdf62b7-d3b2-4245-b801-49ccf267a946.gif)